unboagable/garmin-analysis/README.md

 ## Testing

-The project has a comprehensive test suite with **381 tests** covering unit and integration scenarios.
+The project has a comprehensive test suite with **435 tests** across 29 test modules covering unit and integration scenarios.

 ### Run All Tests
 ```bash